inmcm/kravatte/Readme.rst

 -------

--  Being a Python implementation, performance on large files or data sets may be inadequate (even with multi-processing enabeled).
+-  Being a Python implementation, performance on large files or data sets may be inadequate (even with multi-processing enabled).
 -  The inputs and outputs of this implementation are limited to byte (8-bit) divisible sizes
 -  While security was top of mind during development, this